MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 In Power Virtual Agents, a topic defines a how a bot conversation plays out.

-You can author topics by [customizing provided templates](authoring-template-topics.md), create new topics from scratch, or [get suggestions from existing help sites](advanced-create-topics-from-web.md).
+To author topics, [customize provided templates](authoring-template-topics.md), create topics from scratch, or [get suggestions from existing help sites](advanced-create-topics-from-web.md).

-A topic has trigger phrases — phrases, keywords, or questions that a user is likely to type that is related to a specific issue  — and conversation nodes — what you use to define how a bot should respond and what it should do.
+A topic has *trigger phrases* and *conversation nodes*.
+Trigger phrases are phrases, keywords, and questions that a user is likely to type that are related to a specific issue.
+Conversation nodes define how a bot should respond to a trigger phrase and what it should do.

-The AI uses natural language understanding to parse what a customer actually types and find the most appropriate trigger phrase or node.
+The AI uses natural language understanding (NLU) to parse what a customer types and find the most appropriate trigger phrase or node.

-For example, a user might type "Open hours" into your bot—the AI will be able to match that to the **Store hours** topic and begin a conversation that asks which store the customer is interested in, and then display the hours the store is open.
+For example, a user might type "Open hours" into your bot.
+The AI matches that to the **Store hours** topic, begins a conversation that asks which store the customer is interested in, and then displays the hours the store is open.

-You can see how the bot conversation works in practice by testing it in the **Test bot** pane.
-This lets you fine-tune the topic until you are ready to deploy it without having to exit the Power Virtual Agents portal.
+The **Test bot** pane shows how the bot conversation plays out at every step.
+You can use the **Test bot** pane to fine-tune a topic without having to exit the Power Virtual Agents portal.

-For bot and topic limits, see the [Quotas, limits, and configuration values](requirements-quotas.md) topic.
+For bot and topic limits, see [Quotas, limits, and configuration values](requirements-quotas.md).

 ## Prerequisites